 Incidentally, Du Bois’s second wife, Shirley Graham Du Bois, was a composer and musicologist.
 She wrote an opera called Tom Tom: An Epic of Music and the Negro, about the African diaspora, which premiered in Cleveland in 1932.
 Unfortunately, none of her music has been recorded.

 On July 5, 2018, The Nation, a left-leaning magazine of politics and culture founded in 1865, published a poem on its website called “How-To.”
-The poem, meant to be an ironic critique of the limits of white liberal compassion, uses what is called, in the field of linguistics, African-American Vernacular English (AAVE) to set out a list of rules, offered by one homeless person to another, on how to maximize their contributions.
-The punch-line: it’s all about making donors feel good about themselves, further marginalizing the presumably black, possibly sick, and perhaps disabled panhandler:
+The poem, meant to be an ironic critique of the limits of white liberal compassion, uses what is called in the field of linguistics African-American Vernacular English (AAVE) to set out a list of rules, offered by one homeless person to another, on how to maximize donations from passers-by.
+The punchline: it’s all about making donors feel good about themselves and center themselves in the narrative of the homeless person they walk past on the street — further marginalizing the presumably black, possibly sick, and perhaps disabled panhandler.
+Here is the poem:

 If you got hiv, say aids.
 If you a girl, say you’re pregnant––nobody gonna lower themselves to listen for the kick.
 People passing fast.
 Splay your legs, cock a knee funny.
 It’s the littlest shames they’re likely to comprehend.
 Don’t say homeless, they know you is.
 What they don’t know is what opens a wallet, what stops em from counting what they drop.
 If you’re young say younger.
 Old say older.
 If you’re crippled don’t flaunt it.
 Let em think they’re good enough Christians to notice.
 Don’t say you pray, say you sin.
 It’s about who they believe they is.
 You hardly even there.